charlessweet81/firewall-testing/README.md

 - Step 1: Log into remote desktop
 - Step 2: Open Wireshark and start packet capture
 - Step 3: Within Wireshark, filter for ICMP traffic only
-- Step 4: Ping the second terminal from Powershell
+- Step 4: Setup a constant ping from the first device (Windows) to the second device (Linux) via Powershell
+- Step 5: Configure firewall of second device's network security group settings' inbound rules

 <h2>Actions and Observations</h2>